0xPeerHold/cmdbin/README.md

 * Your browser will warn about the certificate.
 The connection is encrypted, but with a certificate your own machine generated rather than one bought from an authority, so the browser cannot vouch for it and says so.
 Accepting the warning once on your own device is expected here.

+* **The warning comes back if you move networks.** The certificate has to name the addresses you connect to, so taking the host machine from home to the office replaces it and paired devices see the warning once more.
+Ordinary use does not trigger this.

 * **Pairing lasts 12 hours**, then the device must enter the PIN again.